piero-g/markdown-workflow/README.md

 - `-h` or `--html` for the conversion to html format
 - `-p` or `--pdf` for the conversion to pdf and TeX formats
 - `-x` or `--xml` for the conversion to xml formats
+- `-w` or `--word` for the conversion to docx format -- experimental
 - `-b` or `--backup` will backup the current markdown files (find them in the archive), without any actual conversion

-Options can be combined; if no option is specified, the script will generate all formats.
+Options can be combined; if no option is specified, the script will generate all formats (with the exception of the word format, that is available only when the `--word` option is given).
+The `--backup` option will exclude any other option.

 You can also specify the path of the files to be converted (one ore more); else the conversion will happen on every markdown file in `./1-layout/`.